Federal Requirements Study Guide for the PTCB Exam

 Recall Targets

 The FDA can request a recall of any medical product available on the market.
 The pharmaceutical manufacturer can also voluntarily recall a product due to a variety of safety concerns or product issues.
-These recalls are sent to distribution wholesalers, which are then sent to the pharmacies who purchase and then supply to the public.
+These recalls are sent to distribution wholesalers, which are then sent to the pharmacies that purchase and then supply to the public.
 If the recall is severe enough (Class I), it will require the pharmacy to personally reach out to any patients affected.

 Medications

 Medications can be recalled for a variety of reasons.
-Recalls are essential to protect the public from imperfect or potentially dangerous medications that are discovered after the medication has reached the U.S. market.
+Recalls are essential to protect the public from imperfect or potentially dangerous medications that are discovered after the medication has reached the US market.
 The most common reasons for a medication recall include product contamination, presence of impurities, product mislabeling, and adverse effects.

 Devices